BlenderEnvironments/1_Getting_Started/README.md

 **After watching (learning outcomes)…**

 You will be able to render your work to an image file ready to share with the world!

+### 18 Getting Started Mid Section Challenge

+It is time for your Mid-Section Challenge!
+Here you will get to put all the knowledge you have discovered so far to good use by creating your own scene or model using primitives